 It would be pretty easy to write an article about 101 ways to use a multitool when camping.
 But I think I can sum up the ways you will use your multitool fairly simply.

 - To fix stuff.
 No one plans for stuff to break.
 But it does.
 I remember Brad patiently taking apart our little cook stove with his multitool when camping in Alaska.
-I was ready to live on granola and cheese the next few days.
+I was ready to live on granola and cheese for the next few days.
 But he found the problem, put it back together and breakfast was soon ready.

 - First Aid and Safety.
 Need to cut a bandage?
 Remove a splinter?
 Many multitools include scissors or tweezers.

 - Cooking.
-Seems like we need a sharp knife to prepare almost every meal.
+It seems like we need a sharp knife to prepare almost every meal.
 And surprisingly the pliers have come in handy several times moving a very hot pot from the fire or tipping the coffee pot.
 Then of course are the bottle and can openers which are indispensable.
 Oh, and maybe you’ll be lucky enough to catch a fish and need to clean it.

 - Fire Starting.
 The sharp blade of your multitool can turn a piece of firewood into shavings and kindling quickly.
-The best multitool for camping will include a small saw blade in the tool set.
-Some multitools also have built in tools to help you light your fire when matches aren’t available.
+The best multitool for camping will include a small saw blade in the toolset.
+Some multitools also have built-in tools to help you light your fire when matches aren’t available.

 What features do you need in the best camping multitool?

-Easy Opening and Closing – We found the cheapest made multitools were a nightmare to open.
+Easy Opening and Closing – We found the cheapest-made multitools were a nightmare to open.
 There were many broken fingernails as we tested.
 And then they closed awkwardly.
-A high quality multitool is best if it has one hand opening features for the major tools you will use and easy opening for all of the tools.
+A high-quality multitool is best if it has one-hand opening features for the major tools you will use and easy opening for all of the tools.
 You want it to close smoothly.
 A tough to close tool is an accident waiting to happen.